 We all have our own form of preferred travel….
 Whether it be luxury, budget, solo, family or a mixture.
-But even within those forms of travel we can all experience some sort of adventure travel.
-For some, adventure can be biking across a country or taking a culinary class.
+But even within those forms of travel, we can all experience some sort of adventure travel.
+For some, the adventure can be biking across a country or taking a culinary class.
 For others are little more daring, it can be hiking up the side of a mountain or repelling down it, or zip lining across a valley.
-Adventure travel can be anything that takes you out of the ordinary, and gets you interacting with different way of living and doing things.
+Adventure travel can be anything that takes you out of the ordinary and gets you interacting with a different way of living and doing things.

 Many see adventure travel as something extreme and dangerous – but it need not be.
 Just stepping out of your comfort zone is an adventure at times.

 Not everyone is cut out for adventure travel, some prefer just lying on a beach with a drink in hand… perfectly acceptable if that is your thing.

 I prefer doing something different and learning new things when I travel.
 I have not really pushed myself to any extremes yet, but given the chance I just might….

 Adventure travel is usually categorized in two ways – soft and hard adventures.
 The soft adventures are the culinary and wine tours, bird watching, yoga retreats or religious pilgrimages and the hard adventures are more the zip lining, scuba diving, mountain climbing etc. According to Forbes.com – it is one of the biggest trends in travel in the Boomer travel (50 plus crowd) group.

 Interestingly enough, many women are also seeking adventures on their own at this age…